Thursday, November 10, 2011

 Most of the uniforms seemed to be donated by retired service members who live in the area or passed through and saw the museum, but there were also a few memorial displays.

 Thank you to all service members past and present for your service to our country!
 I'm posting this a little bit early because I wanted to include the BIG LIST OF FREE STUFF for you vets out there.
-Make sure you get your free bloomin' onion and a car wash on Friday! ♥
+Make sure you get your free bloomin' onion and a car wash today! ♥

 No comments: